joshndala/joshndala/README.md

 # Hello, I'm Josh 👋

-🎓 Computer Science graduate from the University of British Columbia (Aug 2024)
+🎓 Computer Science graduate from the University of British Columbia

 💻 Software Developer and Data Scientist